In This Article

 Whether it is your modular kitchen cabinets or wardrobes, a good finish can turn around the look and feel of your home interiors for the better.
-While there are many finishes in the market ranging from membrane to polymer, the popular choice swings between acrylic vs PVC laminates.
+While there are many finishes in the market ranging from membrane to polymer, the choice gets tough when it comes to acrylic vs PVC laminate.
+While acrylic laminates are pricier than PVC laminates, the acrylic sheet for kitchen design is much classier and easier to maintain.
 If it is unclear which of these two materials would suit your needs, here is a comparative checklist we have put together for you.

-Acrylic, made of polymer fiber, is similar to lacquer.
-A durable option, it leaves a reflective and glossy sheen on the surface of shutters, which lasts for years.
-It comes in a range of bright colours which uplift the aesthetics of your interiors.
+An acrylic sheet for kitchen interiors is made of polymer fibre and is similar to lacquer.
+It is a durable option as it leaves a reflective and glossy sheen on the surface of shutters which lasts for years.
+It comes in a range of bright colours that uplift the aesthetics of your interiors.
 In fact, this glossy wine red is one of the most popular choices.

-PVC laminates are multi-layered, pre-processed laminate sheets based on polyvinyl chloride.
+PVC laminates are multi-layered, pre-processed laminate sheets made of polyvinyl chloride.
 They are made by pressing together paper with plastic resins.
-Available in matte or glossy finishes, PVC laminates are thin, and they can be bent without breaking.
+Available in matte or glossy finishes, PVC laminates are thin and can be bent without breaking.

-We have listed the pros and cons of acrylic vs PVC laminates to help you choose the right option.
-Here they are:
+We have listed the pros and cons when it comes to the PVC laminate vs acrylic laminate sheet to help you choose the right option:

-While acrylic offers a high-end look, PVC laminates are the more economical option.
+While acrylic laminates offer a high-end look, PVC laminates are the more economical option.
 They come in a variety of colours and textures, with the added advantage of higher durability.
-However, if budget is not a concern for you, nothing speaks class like acrylic.
+However, if budget is not a concern for you, nothing speaks class like acrylic laminates.

-Acrylic is also available in a wide variety of colours, which retain their lustre for years.
+Acrylic laminates are also available in a wide variety of colours, which retain their lustre for years.
 However, make sure that you know where to find the right replacement, as you may not always find the same hue in the market.

 PVC laminates are flexible laminate sheets that can be bent around the edges up to 90 degrees, thereby eliminating the need for edge bands.
 They are suitable for nuanced spaces such as designs with ridges.
 They are resistant to corrosion, termites, heat and water, which makes PVC ideal for kitchen cabinets and counters.
-Although abrasive cleaners can leave scratches on the surface of PVC laminates, they are more durable compared to acrylic.
+Although abrasive cleaners can leave scratches on the surface of a PVC laminate, it is still more durable compared to an acrylic sheet for kitchens.

-Acrylic is also resistant to moisture and UV.
-While scratches, dirt, or other wear and tear show easily on its glossy surface, it is very easy to clean and maintain.
+An acrylic sheet for kitchen interiors is also resistant to moisture and UV.
+While scratches, dirt or other wear and tear show easily on its glossy surface, it is very easy to clean and maintain.

-A popular design strategy is to use a combination of both acrylic and PVC laminate sheets for the kitchen interiors.
+A popular design strategy is to use a combination of both PVC laminate and acrylic sheet for kitchen interiors.
 PVC laminates are more suitable for the lower half of a modular kitchen that sees regular handling, whereas acrylic is ideal for the upper cabinets.
 This elevates the look of the kitchen while bringing down your cost considerably.
 PVC is also widely used for office cabinets.

 - Clean using a damp soft cloth and mild cleaner